varunchillara/varunChillara/README.md

 ## Hey 👋, I'm Varun !

-- I'm currently employed as a Software Engineering Immersive Resident at HackReactor 🏛.
+- I'm currently employed as a Software Engineer @ Fetch Rewards 🐶.
 - I'm a passionate learner who is also community driven.
 I love to teach and learn from others 💡.
 - I love to learn new technologies and use them to solve problems ✨.